 Mills recognized that nature is God’s gift to us.
 The mountains have a unique way of reminding us that no matter how high-and-mighty we may feel one day, we are but a small piece of the puzzle.
 Fortunately, it’s pretty easy and affordable to get to the Colorado peaks that inspired Mills’ eloquent discourse.
-Fly into Denver—quick and relatively low-cost from most major airports—and drive toward Estes Park, which rests at the foothills of the National Park and celebrates its 100th anniversary this year.
+Fly into Denver—quick and relatively low-cost from most major airports—and drive toward Estes Park, which rests at the foothills of the National Park.
 Plan to go when the summer traffic starts to fizzle out and the weather is still amicable enough to climb and hike to your heart’s delight.

 2. 24-Hour Disconnect